thosgood/this-weeks-finds/markdown/51-100/week100.md

 "4-dimensional algebra".
 Unfortunately, not enough is known about 4-dimensional algebra.
 The problem is that we don't know much about 4-categories!
 To do n-dimensional algebra in a really nice way, you need to know about n-categories.
-Roughly speaking, an n-category is an algebraic structure that has a bunch of things called "objects", a bunch of things called "morphisms" that go between objects, and similarly 2-morphisms going between morphisms, 3-morphisms going between
+Roughly speaking, an $n$-category is an algebraic structure that has a bunch of things called "objects", a bunch of things called "morphisms" that go between objects, and similarly 2-morphisms going between morphisms, 3-morphisms going between